The Role of the Unit Leader

 - Know which Scouts have attained the rank of Life Scout.

 - Talk with your Life Scouts.
 If the Scout has any confusion or misunderstanding about the rank of Eagle Scout, help clarify.
-Then, when a Life Scout chooses to advance, guide him through the process.
+Then, when a Life Scout chooses to advance, guide the Scout through the process.

 - Review the requirements with the Scout.
-Encourage him to seek a Position of Responsibility opportunity as outlined in the Eagle Scout rank requirements.
-Monitor and guide the Scout as they fulfill the leadership requirements.
-Ensure that the Scout is aware of any remaining merit badges or criteria required to meet the leadership requirements.
+Encourage the Scout to seek a Position of Responsibility opportunity as outlined in the Eagle Scout rank requirements.
+Monitor and guide the Scout in fulfilling the leadership requirements.
+Ensure the Scout is aware of any remaining merit badges or criteria required to meet the leadership requirements.
 Note, this requirement can be met anytime between obtaining the rank of Life Scout and the Eagle Scout Application submission.

 - When the Scout is ready, discuss their Eagle Scout Project with them.